martinnikolov93/recipes-nodejs-api/README.md

 ## About

 Recipes REST API.
-Provides data for users, recipes, categories and reviews.
+Provides json formatted data for users, recipes, categories and reviews.

 ## Libraries used to make this project